quicwg/base-drafts/draft-ietf-quic-recovery.md

 * If RTO ({{rto}}) is earlier, schedule a TLP in its place.
 That is, PTO SHOULD be scheduled for min(RTO, PTO).

-MaxAckDelay is the maximum ack delay supplied in an incoming ACK frame.
-MaxAckDelay excludes ack delays that aren't included in an RTT sample because they're too large and excludes those which reference an ack-only packet.

-QUIC diverges from TCP by calculating MaxAckDelay dynamically, instead of assuming a constant delayed ack timeout for all connections.
-QUIC includes this in all probe timeouts, because it assume the ack delay may come into play, regardless of the number of packets outstanding.
+QUIC includes MaxAckDelay in all probe timeouts, because it assume the ack delay may come into play, regardless of the number of packets outstanding.
 TCP's TLP assumes if at least 2 packets are outstanding, acks will not be delayed.

 A PTO value of at least 1.5*SRTT ensures that the ACK is overdue.
 The 1.5 is based on {{?TLP}}, but implementations MAY experiment with other constants.